#5QsforCPOs: Pat Manzo – EVP, Global Customer Service & Chief Privacy Officer at Monster

 In our #5QsForCPOs blog series, OneTrust conducts short, informative interviews with CPOs and senior-level privacy pros to uncover insights about their organization’s privacy practices, and to gain further understanding of their thought processes as a privacy team leader.
+In this installment, we speak to Pan Manzo, CPO at Monster.

 1. What career experience best prepared you to become EVP, Global Customer Service & Chief Privacy Officer of Monster?